Animal Crossing: New Horizons: Happy Home Paradise

+Nintendo Switch 2 edition and 3.0 update

+In October 2025, alongside the announcement of the release of the Nintendo Switch 2 edition of the game, a new free update, version 3.0, was announced for release on January 15, 2026.
+The update will add a new resort hotel, slumber islands, quality of life improvements such as bulk crafting and mass flower/custom design removal, additional Amiibo functionality, and new collaboration items featuring Lego, The Legend of Zelda, and Splatoon (the latter two also featuring new villagers based on their respective series).

 Development

 Development of a new main series Animal Crossing game for the Nintendo Switch was confirmed in a Nintendo Direct on September 13, 2018, with an unspecified 2019 release date.
 Although the game was announced in 2018, game director Aya Kyogoku confirmed that the game had begun development in 2012, shortly after the original release of Animal Crossing: New Leaf for the Nintendo 3DS in Japan; she stated how concepts for the game were forming long before ideas for the Nintendo Switch had even existed.
 Hisashi Nogami and Katsuya Eguchi reprised their roles as the game's producers.

 Nintendo released the game's title and first trailer at its E3 2019 Nintendo Direct on June 11, 2019.
 The game was delayed until March 20, 2020, with Yoshiaki Koizumi stating that in order "to ensure [that] the game [was] the best it [could] be, [Nintendo had to] ask that [players] wait a little longer than [Nintendo itself] thought."
 Nintendo of America president Doug Bowser cited a desire to avoid crunch and maintain a healthy work–life balance for Nintendo employees as the primary reason for the delay.
 Nintendo's stock market value posted a 3.5% loss in reaction to the delay, amounting to a total loss in value of more than US$1 billion.

 Kyogoku stated that the success of the Animal Crossing series was due to the fact that the developers make each game different enough from the last, to bring appeal to newcomers yet keep the core concept for returning players.
 Kyogoku and Nogami stated that they selected a deserted island as the game's setting to differentiate it from previous Animal Crossing games, which are set in established villages, and to allow greater freedom to customize the game's world.
 Additionally, a deserted island took away established parameters in the series to allow for different ideas and player interactions.
 Other concepts, such as the internet and multiplayer, were able to be implemented, unlike previous games due to advancing hardware.
-Kyogoku made sure to keep balance of introducing new and fresh ideas while retaining core elements to satisfy long-term fans of the series.
+Kyogoku made sure to keep a balance of introducing new and fresh ideas while retaining core elements to satisfy long-term fans of the series.

 The developers were very disappointed when the game's release cycle overlapped with the COVID-19 pandemic.
 Due to quarantine during the pandemic, Kyogoku hoped that the game would be an "escape" for fans at the time.
 They emphasized a global release to allow for international connections between the players.